A5H73Y/Parkour/docs/tutorials/parkour-config.md

     Global: true
     # Should all Players be hidden by default when joining a Course
     ActivateOnJoin: false
+  # Change Material when Hide All is enabled
   HideAllEnabled:
     Material: BONE
     Slot: 1
+  # Leave the current Course
   Leave:
     Material: OAK_SAPLING
     Slot: 2
+  # Restart the current Course
   Restart:
     Material: STICK
     Slot: 3
     # How many seconds must pass between each Restart usage
     SecondCooldown: 1
+  # Freedom tool lets the Player set and load checkpoints at any point
   Freedom:
     Material: REDSTONE_TORCH
     Slot: 4
     # How many seconds must pass between each Save Checkpoint usage
     SecondCooldown: 1
+  # Launch the Player
   Rockets:
     Material: FIREWORK_ROCKET
     Slot: 4